danielparton/ToDoApp/README.md

 http://blog.miguelgrinberg.com/post/writing-a-javascript-rest-client

-I made a few changes, such as using MySQL for data storage, using Apache virtual hosts to host the server and client, and I removed the user-login feature.
+I made a few changes, such as using MySQL (or SQLite) for data storage, using Apache virtual hosts to host the server and client, and I removed the user-login feature.
 The latter change was to avoid communicating user login details insecurely, since a) I am serving the application over HTTP, not HTTPS, and b) this is my first network app and I didn't want to risk compromising people's data if I do something wrong...

 ## Architecture

 * Backend
-    * MySQL database
+    * Choice of MySQL or SQLite database
     * Python Flask RESTful HTTP server
 * Frontend
     * Components and styling via Bootstrap